Trump accepts Republican nomination with call for unity – DW – 07/19/2024

 Trump speaks about Biden's 'failed' leadership

-Despite adopting a notably conciliatory tone at the start of his speech, Trump later criticized President Joe Biden's administration.

-"Under the current administration, we are a nation in decline," he said.
+Despite adopting a notably conciliatory tone at the start of his speech, Trump later said, "under the current administration, we are a nation in decline."

-Going offscript, Trump mentioned Biden by name, something he did not plan to do, according to reports ahead of the speech.

 "If you take the ten worst presidents...they would not have done the damage Biden has done," he said.